 - Food Advertising on School Buses : In Western Australia, there are no regulations restricting advertising of unhealthy food around schools or on public transport.
 In this report Cancer Council WA commissioned the Western Australian Cancer Prevention and Research Centre (WACPRU) to undertake research to understand the amount of unhealthy food advertising displayed at Perth train station and on buses stopping at a sample of Perth high schools on the first day of school for 2020, to highlight the amount of unhealthy food advertising children are exposed to on their way to school.

-- Junk-food filled neighbourhoods - Building a local evidence base for change: Healthway provided funding for Cancer Council WA to work in partnership with the Telethon Kids Institute in collaborating with the Australian Urban Design Research Centre.
-The research report investigates the outdoor food environment near Perth schools and works to build the evidence base for regulatory interventions to limit fast food outlet density in Perth.
+- Junk-food filled neighbourhoods - Building a local evidence base for change: Cancer Council WA commissioned Dr Gina Trapp from the Telethon Kids Institute to investigate the outdoor food environment near Perth schools.
+This report showcases the research and builds the evidence base for regulatory interventions to limit unhealthy food and drink advertisding around schools.

 - An epidemic of junk food marketing: During COVID-19 lockdown the junk food and quick service industries were fast to capatalise on the pandemic and alter their marketing to focus accordingly.
 In this Croaky article the authors examine the tactics used by these industries to spin the COVID-19 crisis to their advantage.

 - Policy Brief: Reform of Western Australia's planning legislative framework in order to promote specific public health objectives:Cancer Council WA has been working with researchers and partners to build the case to convince decision makers to implement a crucial public health recommendation - to amend the planning law to include health as a consideration in planning decisions.
 Cancer Council WA, together with the UWA Law School prepared this Policy Brief for decision makers in order to highlight why this is needed and met with the Minister for Planning's office to present the brief.